Policies & FAQ

 Can I have overnight guests?

-Freshmen are not allowed to have overnight guests of the opposite gender; guests of the same gender are allowed for no more than six nights per month or three consecutive nights.
+Freshmen are not allowed to have overnight guests.
 Students living in ABAC Place may have overnight guests for no longer than six nights per month or three consecutive nights, and each roommate must agree to the overnight guest.
 Residents are held responsible for their guests at all times.

 Can freshmen have cars on campus?